uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 We recommend using `uswds-compile` as a quick way to get up and running with Sass compilation for USWDS .

 {: .site-note }
 Note: One of the benefits of using `uswds-compile` is that it will set up a Sass entry point for you.
-If you plan on using `uswds-compile`, you can safely skip the [About Sass entry points](#about-sass-entry-points) and jump straight to the [step-by-step instructions](#step-1-install-uswds-compile) that explain how to install and use `uswds-compile`.
+If you plan on using `uswds-compile`, you can safely skip [About Sass entry points](#about-sass-entry-points) and jump straight to the [step-by-step instructions](#step-1-install-uswds-compile) that explain how to install and use `uswds-compile`.

 If you prefer to set up Sass compilation yourself, the next thing you'll need to do is set up (or edit) your Sass entry point.